 Justice, governance, law and order, these are some of the most crucial aspects of society and the working world.
-Whether it’s holding people to account, protecting the innocent or advising businesses on their obligations, studying a law degree allows you to kick start your law-based career and put your skills into action serving society.
+Whether it’s holding people to account, protecting the innocent or advising businesses on their obligations, studying a law degree at BNU allows you to kick start your law-based career and put your skills into action serving society.

-We offer a diverse choice of law courses, from BA (Hons) combined degrees where you can study sociology, criminology and business alongside law to Qualifying Law Degrees like LLBs.
+We offer a diverse choice of law courses, from BA (Hons) combined degrees where you can study criminology and business alongside law to Qualifying Law Degrees like LLBs.
 Offering you these different options provides you with the chance to progress your career in whichever direction you choose beyond university.

 Your educational experience is a big part of your university journey.
 To ensure that we can provide you with the best possible experience our lecturers have worked in industry, allowing them to bring their first-hand knowledge to the curriculum.
-We also follow guidance from professional bodies, the Solicitors Regulation Authority and the Bar Council to ensure that we are teaching the latest topics to give you the skills to excel in the legal world.
+We follow guidance from professional bodies, the Solicitors Regulation Authority and the Bar Council to ensure that we are teaching the latest topics to give you the skills to excel in the legal world.